Linux (Docker) Installation/Upgrade Instructions

 Installation/upgrade with a MySQL database

-Before you begin this process, please ensure that you have Python 3.5 or above installed.
+Please make sure that you have Python 3.5 or above installed.

 New Installation